SunnyLimc/obsidian-limc/001 - Workbench/6s081 - Page Table.md

 	- you have noticed that distinct PPN distribute to each PTE
 	- a page is a **single** entry of PTE
 	- it consist 12-bit offset retrieved from VA and point to 2^12 bytes of PA
+- What is page directory?
+	- It consist 512 PTEs confirms to 3-levels structure.
+	- A **intermediate** PTE required 4096-byte to store 512 entries of PTEs, a page directory
+		- 54bit * 512 / 8 = 3456-byte - **consist PPNs and Flags**
+	- **AKA page table** (split with whitespace)
+	- differentiate PPN and PTE
 - Three layers of table?
 	- top(top 9-bit)-middle-final
 	- memory-efficient
-		- if the application memory using is unknown to you, you do not have to allocate a bunch of memory for it. #qa
+		- if the application memory using is unknown to you, you do not have to allocate a bunch of memory for it.
-		- keep memory sequence and continual for specific app. #qa
+		- keep VA sequence and continual for specific app.
 - What is TLB (Translation Look-aside Buffer) ? #q
 	> To avoid the cost of loading PTEs from physical memory, a RISC-V CPU caches page table entries in a Translation Look-aside Buffer (TLB).
 - CPU is using page table by reading `satp` reg.
 Each has one.